 Jalila al-Salman and Mahdi 'Issa Mahdi Abu Dheeb: Prisoners of Conscience

 Several other BTA members arrested in the spring were released on bail, but Jalila al-Salman and Mahdi Abu Dheeb remained in detention and were brought several times before the National Safety Court of First Instance, a military court, in breach of their right to fair trial before an independent and impartial court.
 They faced a range of charges, including using their positions as vice-president and president of the BTA to call for a strike by teachers, halting the educational process, "inciting hatred of the regime" and "attempting to overthrow the ruling system by force."
-Jalila al-Salman was released on bail on 21 August, while Mahdi Abu Dheeb to 10 years.
+Jalila al-Salman was released on bail on 21 August, while Mahdi Abu Dheeb was sentenced to 10 years.
 Jalila al-Salman was re-arrested in a pre-dawn raid on her home in October and held for one month.
-At their appeal hearings before the High Criminal Court, the judge has repeatedly denied requests from Mahdi Abu Dheeb's laywer that he be released on bail because of his deterioraing health.
-The forensic team to which the judge referred Mahdi Abu Dheeb for medical examination has yet to be appointed.
+At their appeal hearings before the High Criminal Court, the judge repeatedly denied requests from Mahdi Abu Dheeb's laywer that he be released on bail because of his deteriorating health.
 He testified about his torture at his 2 April hearing.
-The next hearing is set for 2 May 2012.
+In October 2012, Jalila al-Saman’s sentence was reduced from three years to six months while Mahdi Abu Dheeb’s was reduced to five years.